 Kids Riddles

 55.)
-I have no bones and no legs, but if you keep me warm, I will soon walk away.
+I have no bones or legs, but if you keep me warm, I will soon walk away.
 What am I?

 An egg.